Which Amazon Fire Tablet should you get?

-Best Kindle Fire Tablet Android Central 2019
+Best Amazon Fire Tablet Android Central 2021

+Look no further, for we have the definitive listing of the best Amazon Fire Tablets to help you make your purchase decision.
+Can you believe that Fire Tablets have been around for almost a decade?
 When the original Kindle Fire was released way back in 2011, many thought Amazon was onto something with a low-cost, easy-to-use tablet experience.
 You know what?
 They were right!
-Today there are no fewer than six Fire tablet devices on offer from Amazon, if you count the Kids Editions.
-Out of them all, we think the Fire HD 8 hits that sweet spot of price, performance, and portability.
+Today, there are no fewer than six Fire Tablet devices on offer from Amazon if you count the Kids Editions.
+Out of them all, we think the Fire HD 8 (2020) is the best overall value thanks to its size, improved processor, charging, storage capabilities, and ability to hit an affordable price point still.
+Here is a list of some of the best Fire Tablets out on the market right now.

-- Best for Entertainment: Fire HD 10 Tablet
+- Best upgraded Amazon Fire Tablet: Fire HD 10 Plus Tablet

-- Best for Kids: Fire HD 8 Kids Edition Tablet
+- Best Amazon Fire Tablet for kids: Fire HD 10 Kids Pro Tablet

-Best Overall: Fire HD 8 Tablet
+Best overall Amazon Fire Tablet: Fire HD 8 Tablet (2020)

-The Fire HD 8 sits in-between the Fire 7 and Fire HD 10 in more ways than one.
-It's roughly in the middle of the two sizes of course, but it's also priced in the middle.
-Those two data points alone justify the Fire HD 8 as our pick for the Fire tablet to get, but let's explore a little bit more about what makes this device special.
+The Fire HD 8 sits in between the Fire 7 and Fire HD 10 in more ways than one.
+It's roughly in the middle of the two sizes, of course, but it's also priced in the middle.
+Those two data points alone justify the Fire HD 8 as a great choice, but let's explore a little more about what makes this device special.

-For starters, it's the lowest-priced Fire device you can get with an HD screen at 1280x800.
-The base model comes with only 16GB of storage, but you can easily and cheaply add to that with a microSD card and expand up to 400GB to take all of your content with you.
-With up to 10 hours of battery life, you'll have plenty of juice to watch several movies or play games on the go.
-The device features Dolby Atmos in its dual stereo speakers, and also comes with a headphone jack so that you can enjoy your music or videos.
-You won't get access to Google apps, but the Amazon app store has better offerings than it used to.
+For starters, it's the lowest-priced Fire device you can get with a 1280x800 resolution display.
+The base model comes with 32GB of storage, but you can quickly and cheaply add to that with a microSD card and expand up to 1TB.
+With up to 12 hours of battery life, you'll have plenty of juice to watch several movies or play games on the go.
+The device features Dolby Atmos in its dual stereo speakers and comes with a headphone jack to enjoy your music or videos.
+Unfortunately, you won't get access to Google apps, but the Amazon app store has better offerings than it used to.

-Our favorite feature here is its hands-free Alexa.
-You can simply call out to Alexa to ask questions or give commands.
-On that note, not only is this device great as an entertainment portal, but it can also serve as a smart home hub.
-You can use the touchscreen or Alexa to control your lights and thermostat, show you who's at the front door through your Ring camera, or video chat with friends and family through its 720p HD video camera.
-You also get two 2-megapixel cameras — one on the front and one on the back.
+Our favorite feature here is the hands-free Alexa.
+You can call out to Alexa to ask questions or give commands.
+So not only is this device great as an entertainment portal, but it can also serve as a smart home hub.
+For example, you can use the touchscreen or Alexa to control your lights and thermostat, show you who's at the front door through your Ring camera, or video chat with friends and family through its 720p HD video camera.
+You also get two 2MP cameras — one on the front and one on the back.

-Even though the Fire HD 10 has a bigger screen with a higher ppi (pixels per inch) resolution, we think the Fire HD 8 has all you need for a fantastic entertainment experience.
-Plus, it's price at nearly half the price of the larger Fire, so you could almost get two of these for the price of one Fire HD 10!
+Even though the Fire HD 10 has a bigger screen with a higher PPI (pixels per inch) resolution, we think the Fire HD 8 has all you need for a fantastic entertainment experience.
+The current iteration has a USB-C port for more efficient and faster charging, just like the HD 10.
+The addition of Game Mode for distraction-free gaming will please both the kids and the adults in the family.

 Pros: